glthrivikram/migrate/README.md

                         account id
   --old-account-id OLD_ACCOUNT_ID
-                        Old account ID to filter on --replace-old-email REPLACE_OLD_EMAIL
+                        Old account ID to filter on --update-cluster-name UPDATE_CRM_CLUSTER_NAME
+                        Set the crm cluster name for instance profiles to new workspace --old-cluster-name OLD_CRM_CLUSTER_NAME
+                        old crm cluster name to replace on --replace-old-email REPLACE_OLD_EMAIL
                         Old email address to update from logs --update-new-email UPDATE_NEW_EMAIL